loopbackio/loopback.io/pages/en/lb4/Application.md

 ## Tips for application setup
 Here are some tips to help avoid common pitfalls and mistakes.

+### Extend from `RestApplication` when using `RestServer`
+If you want to use `RestServer` from our `@loopback/rest` package, we recommend you extend `RestApplication` in your app instead of manually binding `RestServer` or `RestComponent`. `RestApplication` already uses `RestComponent` and makes useful functions in `RestServer` like `handler()` available at the app level.
+This means you can call these `RestServer` functions to do all of your server-level setups in the app constructor without having to explicitly retrieve an instance of your server.

 ### Use unique bindings
 Use binding names that are prefixed with a unique string that does not overlap with loopback's bindings.
 As an example, if your application is built for